 A game engine is software designed to make game development easier.
-It normally includes an entire game development environment including features for graphics rendering, sound effects, and realistic movement.
+Game engines usually contain an entire game development environment, including features for graphics rendering, sound effects, and realistic movement.
 They also include built-in logic, reducing the amount of code the developers write.

 When you download Godot, you install everything needed to make your game, except the creative assets such as artwork and gameplay algorithms.

-The main reason I choose Godot for my Battlecard Game is because Godot makes multi-platform game development so easy!
+The main reason I chose Godot for my Battlecard Game is Godot makes multi-platform game development so easy!

-Being a Linux User, it is important to me that my games are playable to others in the Linux gaming community.
+Being a Linux user, it is important to me that my games are playable to other Linux gamers.
 Game engines such as Unity make this very difficult.
-Linux isn't just one Operating System, it is a type of operating system.
-Unity requires the programmer to compile separate executable files for each operating system.
-This makes Linux game development very difficult.
+Linux isn't just one Operating System; it is a type of operating system.
+Unity requires the programmer to compile separate executable files for each operating system, making Linux game development very difficult.

-Games created with Godot are not compiled by the programmer.
-Instead, a monolith runtime is included containing all the code you need to make your game work on the Operating Systems listed above.
+The programmer does not compile games created with Godot.
+Instead, Godot uses monolith runtime containing all the code you need to make your game work on all the Operating Systems listed above.
 Godot does all the hard work for you!

-One codebase provides everything you need to run your game on different Operating Systems.
-Your code and assets are bundled together with the runtime and the appropriate executables are created for you.
+In other words, one codebase provides everything you need to run your game on different Operating Systems.
+Your code and assets are bundled together with the runtime, creating the proper executables.

-Godot engine is also very versatile.
+Godot Engine is also very versatile.
 It is a light-weight engine that includes many great art tools for both 2D and 3D games.
 Godot works with several programming languages and has its own built-in visual scripting tools.
-Official support is provided for C++, C#, and GDScript, but community support allows you to use Godot with many more popular languages.
+There is official support for C++, C#, and GDScript, but community support allows you to use Godot with many more popular languages.

-Godot is open source.
+Godot is open-source.
 That means the code is out there for other programmers to review, edit, and improve.
-There is a strong community of open source developers standing behind Godot.
-There are many useful community-built tools.
+There is an active community of open-source developers supporting Godot.
+This community creates many useful community-built tools.